Video Creation Process

 Setup Open API Key/Secret

 Visla provides an API key and secret for secure access to the OpenAPI.
-These credentials must be included in your API request headers using an encrypted format.
-For detailed authentication and encryption guidelines, see authenticated interactions
+Include these credentials in your API request headers using an encrypted format.
+For authentication and encryption guidelines, see authenticated interactions.

 Video Creation Methods